 3 Steps to Name a Product

 While there’s no one way to develop a product name, you can be sure to start with a good story.
-Let yourself be guided by your brand identity and your objectives for the business and its services.
+Let yourself be guided by your brand identity, your product design and your objectives for the business and its services.
 What personality do you present yourself with and how can this come through your merchandise?

 Below are some exercises and steps to help you craft a product name: